 All firms should consider these issues and understand the impact they have on their firm.

 Passporting allows firms authorised in an EEA state to conduct business within other EEA states based on their ‘home’ member state authorisation.
-After the UK’s withdrawal from the EU, and any implementation period, passporting in its current form will end.
+After 31 October if there is no deal, passporting in its current form will end.
 The position following exit will depend on, for example, any future agreement with the EU.

 This will affect: